-We are not entirely convinced that the proposed change of reintroducing an explicit reference to prudence represents a helpful update.
-In our view, the proposed changes do not add any information that is not already covered in the description of neutrality as a characteristic of decision-useful financial information.
-We question whether there are new implications from reintroducing the reference to prudence in the proposed format, especially when bearing in mind the IASB's views about asymmetric prudence presented in the Basis for Conclusions of the ED.
+We are not entirely convinced that the proposed change of reintroducing an explicit reference to the notion of prudence represents a helpful update.
+In our view, the proposed changes do not add any additional information that is not already covered in the description of neutrality as a characteristic of useful financial information.
+We question whether there are new implications from reintroducing the reference to prudence in the proposed format, especially bearing in mind the IASB's views about asymmetric prudence presented in the Basis for Conclusions of the ED.

-We think that many constituents arguing in favour or reintroducing prudence as a concept have the asymmetrical treatment of income and expenses in mind, which is widely acknowledged as accounting conservatism - in other words: a tendency of earlier recognition of expenses compared to income in case of uncertainty.
+We think that many constituents advocating reintroducing prudence as a concept have the asymmetrical treatment of income and expenses in mind that is widely acknowledged as accounting conservatism - in other words: a tendency of earlier recognition of expenses compared to income in case of uncertainty.
 In the eyes of many constituents, this asymmetry is undeniably anchored in various IFRSs currently.
 The Basis for Conclusion also acknowledges this kind of asymmetry being part of current IFRS.
-However, we are not convinced of the IASB's approach in placing such fundamental statements about asymmetric prudence (i.e. a certain degree of conservatism is not conflicting with neutrality) in the Basis for Conclusions.
+However, we are not convinced of the IASB's approach in placing such fundamental statements about asymmetry prudence (i.e. a certain degree of conservatism is not conflicting with neutrality) in the Basis for Conclusions.
 We recommend addressing the issue of asymmetry more clearly in the section about recognition and measurement of elements of financial statements.

-Furthermore, we do not find the reference to overstatement and understatement of assets, liabilities, income and expenses is useful without providing further context.
-Assessments of overstatements or understatements always require a benchmark for the 'right' amount that should not be understated or overstated.
+Furthermore, we don't think the reference to overstatement and understatement of assets, liabilities, income and expenses is useful without providing further context.
+Assessments of overstatement or understatement always require a benchmark for the 'right' amount that should not be understated or overstated.
 So far, the IASB has, in our view, neither developed a robust performance concept nor developed the measurement concepts for assets and liabilities that would provide this benchmark about the 'right' amount.
-For example, it is not clear to us whether the measurement of an asset at historical cost in the statement of financial position would be considered an understatement if it had a higher current value?
+For example, it is not clear whether the measurement of an asset at historical cost in the statement of financial position would be an understatement if it had a higher current value?
 Or does neglecting risk adjustments when measuring items under conditions of uncertainty systematically result in misstatements?

-Lastly, as Chapter 2 of the Conceptual Framework characterises the nature of useful information applicable to all forms of general purpose financial reporting, we do not find it helpful to refer to elements of general purpose financial statements that are only introduced in Chapter 3.
+In addition, because Chapter 2 of the Conceptual Framework characterises the nature of useful information applicable to all forms of general purpose financial reporting, we think it is not helpful to refer to elements of general purpose financial statements that are only introduced in Chapter 3.